thunni-noi/OuterWilds-ThaiTranslation/README.md

 I'll fix it asap if i can! :D

 ## Known Issues
- - Sometimes the message will cut to new line before finish the word( I don't know how to fix this one, Unity already usually has saome problem with Thai language already and this is also a mod so it messed up a lot)
+ - Sometimes the message will cut to new line before finish the word( I don't know how to fix this one, Unity already usually has some problem with Thai language already and this is also a game modification so it messed up a lot)
   - Certain easter egg involving mysterious scroll will display incorrectly (Maybe fixable by using font that support ASCII art)